Configuring HTTP Security Headers in Plesk

 Content-Security-Policy

-This header protects against cross-site scripting (XSS) and other code injection attacks by specifying which resources (e.g. scripts, styles) may be loaded from a website.
-A restrictive configuration can be used to block harmful content.
+This header protects against cross-site scripting (XSS) and other code injection attacks by specifying which resources (e.g., scripts, styles) are allowed to be loaded by a webpage.
+A restrictive configuration can block malicious content.

 Example: